haacked/haacked.com/_posts/2014-12-09-unwrap-mef-exception.markdown

    at GitHub.Api.ApiClient..ctor(HostAddress hostAddress, IObservableGitHubClient gitHubClient, Func`2 twoFactorChallengeHandler) in c:\dev\Windows\GitHub.Core\Api\ApiClient.cs:line 52
    at GitHub.Api.ApiClientFactory.Create(HostAddress hostAddress) in...

 Now I can see the actual stack trace.
 In cases where an exception in the constructor is the cause, I really don't care about all the composition errors.
 This is what I really want to see.
-Hope you find this useful.
+I hope you find this useful.